wandizhulab/lab_website/content/research/_index.md

 ---
-# Page title
+# Leave the homepage title empty to use the site title
-title: Research
+title:
+date: 2022-10-24
 # Page type - we want a landing page (such as a homepage)
 type: landing